 Requests for treatment usually focus on the facial and leg areas.
 Laser treatment of facial spider veins may be quite successful.
-First line of treatment for the leg is usually via sclerotherapy which involves precise injection of the vein using a concentrated salt solution.
+The first line of treatment for the leg is usually sclerotherapy of the larger veins.
+Sclerotherapy injects the veins with a sclerosant.
+This causes the small vein to clot off and disappear.
+It may require multiple sessions to achieve the desired result.
+Once the larger veins are eradicated, the smaller ones can be removed with the laser.
 Multiple treatments may be required, and complete resolution cannot be guaranteed.
-As with any laser treatment, the risk of scarring is present, though fairly low.
+Brown pigmentation at the vein site is a risk of both sclerotherapy and laser vein treatment.
+Varicose veins may require treatment before successful treatment of spider veins.